 Aside from this, there are other ways to ensure you keep consistency within your designs.
 Using the same font family throughout and by making note of the ‘#’ or HEX code for any colours used will also help in the future.

 Most sites have slightly different sizes for when they crop and display images.
 From the below examples, you see the original feature image shows the full picture, that being the full circle.

 Tip: One way of ensuring your image is still readable and relevant is to put the subject of the photo dead in the centre.

 For more complex designs it may be necessary to produce graphics at various sizes and ratios for the best results.
-Especially as some social networks give their own suggested dimensions as an optimum image size.
+Especially as some social networks give their own suggested dimensions as optimum image size.

-The optimal image dimensions for some of the most popular social channels, are as follows:
+The optimal image dimensions for some of the most popular social channels are as follows:

 Below are some great tools to help you with designing and editing your images.
 Using these tools you can get access to thousands of free stock photos and icons.
-These can be used to enhance your post and make them eye-capturing.
+These can be used to enhance your post and make them eye-catching.